awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-lifecycle-hook-instance-metadata.md

 1. For **Advanced details**, expand the section to view the fields\.

-1. For **IAM instance profile**, choose the IAM instance profile name of your IAM role\.
+1. For **IAM instance profile**, choose the IAM instance profile name of your IAM role \(**TestAutoScalingEvent\-role**\)\.
 An instance profile is a container for an IAM role that allows Amazon EC2 to pass the IAM role to an instance when the instance is launched\.

    When you used the IAM console to create an IAM role, the console automatically created an instance profile with the same name as its corresponding role\.